 There are many intricacies to the details and requirements of obtaining a mortgage, and I would suggest that you do not put off that initial meeting with your lender.
 It is always best to get that meeting done as early as possible in case of credit repair needs or other aspects that could affect your ability to qualify.

 “I have met with many clients over the years who have procrastinated that initial meeting only to learn that they have to do something simple and wait for 6 months before they would be in a position to buy.”

 2. Home Search

-Possibly the most exciting part other than the closing.
-Who does not like to go shopping?
+This is possibly the most exciting part other than the closing, because who doesn’t like to go shopping?
 After you are pre-approved, sit down with your real estate agent and discuss the parameters of your pre-approval in regards to the price range that you are wanting to search in and the type of home you are wanting.
-Your agent will be able to get you into any home that is on the market, and will work for you in presenting offers and negotiating with the seller’s agent.
+Your agent will be able to get you in to tour any home that is on the market and will work for you in presenting offers and negotiating with the seller’s agent.

 3. Formal loan application and product selection